laura-rieger/phase_field_benchmark/README.md

 # Setting the Standard: A Benchmark Dataset and Baseline Metrics for Machine Learning in Phase Field Prediction

 This repository contains the code associated with the paper titled "Setting the Standard: A Benchmark Dataset and Baseline Metrics for Machine Learning in Phase Field Prediction".
+The corresponding dataset can be found under the DOI 10.11583/DTU.25562364

 ## Repository Contents